ballerina-platform/module-ballerinax-ai.agent/README.md

     }
 ];
 ```
-Let's use `HttpToolKit` to group the http tools for a the Wifi client. `HttpToolKit` can take the `serviceURL` and `HttpClientConfig` as parameters to initialize a HTTP client to communicate with the relevent API.
+Let's use `HttpToolKit` to group the HTTP tools for a the Wifi client. `HttpToolKit` can take the `serviceURL` and `HttpClientConfig` as parameters to initialize a HTTP client to communicate with the relevent API.

 ```
 // auth configs to WifiService